braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/android_google_tag_manager.md

 In your app, first setup [Google Tag Manager for Android][2].

 Next, add the following custom tag provider to use the Braze SDK.
-Be sure to note the classpath to the file for later use in the Google Tag Manager console.
+Be sure to note the classpath to the file for later use in the [Google Tag Manager][5] console.

 {% tabs %}
 {% tab JAVA %}